Set up your internal PhantomBuster proxy to make the most out of your Facebook Phantoms!

 Proxies for Facebook Phantoms

 PhantomBuster offers a built-in proxy to avoid errors that come from the lack of a proxy.
 Why is this?
 Well, websites such as Facebook closely monitor the location of your IP address(es).
 As our Phantoms run from the cloud, they could be connecting to your account from different locations around the world, which Facebook will quickly detect and consequently block the Phantom’s access.
-A proxy acts as an intermediary server and places your browser in a different geographical location of your choice to prevent Facebook from becoming suspicious.
+A proxy acts as an intermediary server and places your browser in a set geographical location to prevent Facebook from becoming suspicious.

 Using PhantomBuster’s built-in proxy